Wellness & culture

 • Resilience – Learning to keep going even when it's tough.

-• A stronger identity – Aligning action with your values builds self-belief.
+• A stronger identity – Aligning action with your values builds self-belief, the same shift explored in How to Find and Exceed Your Potential.

 • Perspective – Big challenges make smaller ones seem more manageable.